 Specialist care assistants

-As a specialist care assistant, you work with doctors and registered nursing staff to provide care services to patients.
-You will perform your tasks independently, helping patients with their personal care and their meals, starting and removing infusions, running diagnostic tests and knowing what to do in emergencies.
+As a specialist care assistant, you will work with doctors and registered nursing staff to provide care services to patients.
+You will perform your tasks independently and will, for example, help patients with their personal care and their meals, start and remove infusions, run diagnostic tests and you will know what to do in emergencies.

-Compared to care assistants, specialist care assistants have increased medical-diagnostic skills and responsibilities (e.g. taking blood samples, placing and removing catheters, administering infusions).
-Care assistants who want to become specialist care assistants are offered a shortened version of the training (1 year of full-time training).
+Training to become a specialist care assistant takes 2 years to complete, but there is a shortened version (1 year of full-time training) offered to care assistants.
 Specialist care assistants work in home care, long-term care facilities, hospitals, day centres or senior group homes.

 The video is only available in German.